phpredis/phpredis/README.markdown

 ### mset, msetnx
 -----
-Sets multiple key-value pairs in one atomic command.
+_**Description**_: Sets multiple key-value pairs in one atomic command.
 MSETNX only returns TRUE if all the keys were set (see SETNX).

 ##### *Parameters*
 *Pairs*: array(key => value, ...)